miurahr/pykakasi/docs/glossary.rst

 .. glossary::

    wakati gaki
-      wakati gaki is a way to express words with space character. ordinary japanese text does not use space for separating words, instead reader understand heulisticly.
+      separating a sentence into words -- ordinary japanese text does not use space for separating words, instead readers are expected to use heuristics to understand do so themselves.

    Romaji
       alphabetical description of Japanese pronunciation.